-This course introduces the learner to programming databases with Python.
-Topics include configuring drivers, creating databases, using Structured Query Language (SQL), and coding in Python to retrieve data from and update a database.
-Examples used are drawn from diverse areas such as financial and technology industries.
-Students will be able to use this knowledge to land mid-level positions in data science, embedded programming, data analytics, and more.
+This is an advanced course that introduces the learner to programming databases with Python.
+Topics covered include configuring drivers, creating a database, using Structured Query Language (SQL), coding in Python to retrieve data from and update a database, and use an Object Relational Mapping (ORM) language to simplify coding.
+Examples used are drawn from diverse areas such as financial data processing, gaming applications, and more.
+Students will be able to use this knowledge to land mid-level positions in such fields as data science, embedded programming, data analytics, and more.
 (FT)